VITAL EQUINE HOLISTIC VETERINARY MEDICINE, INC.

 How Herbal Therapy Is Used

 Herbal formulations at Vital Equine are offered as a complementary modality to standard veterinary care.
 They are intended to support overall wellness, help maintain normal physiological function, and provide adjunctive support alongside conventional veterinary diagnostics, monitoring, and treatment.
-Herbal therapy is never used as a substitute for medical evaluation or treatment that your veterinarian determines to be necessary.
+Herbal therapy is never used as a substitute for medical evaluation or treatment that Vital Equine determines to be necessary.

 Potential Supportive Applications